Syrian Civil War Fast Facts

 November 13, 2012 - Sheikh Ahmed Moaz al-Khatib is elected leader of the Syrian opposition collective, the National Coalition for Syrian Revolutionary and Opposition Forces.

-January 6, 2013 - Assad announces he will not step down and that his vision of Syria's future includes a new constitution and an end to support for the opposition, which he calls terrorists.
+January 6, 2013 - Assad announces he will not step down and that his vision of Syria's future includes a new constitution and an end to support for the opposition.
 The opposition refuses to work with Assad's government.

-February 12, 2013 - The UN Security Council estimates that the number of civilians killed in the two-year civil war in Syria is approaching 70,000.

-March 19, 2013 - The National Coalition for Syrian Revolutionary and Opposition Forces elects American-educated Ghassan Hitto as its prime minister.
+March 19, 2013 - The National Coalition for Syrian Revolutionary and Opposition Forces elects Ghassan Hitto as its prime minister.
 Though born in Damascus, Hitto has spent much of his life in the United States, and holds dual US and Syrian citizenship.

-April 25, 2013 - Secretary of Defense Chuck Hagel announces the United States has evidence that the chemical weapon sarin has been used in Syria on a small scale.
+April 25, 2013 - US Secretary of Defense Chuck Hagel announces the United States has evidence that the chemical weapon sarin has been used in Syria on a small scale.

-May 27, 2013 - European Union nations end the arms embargo against the Syrian rebels.
+May 27, 2013 - EU nations end the arms embargo against the Syrian rebels.

 May 27, 2013 - US Senator John McCain visits rebels in Syria.
 It is reported that he is the highest ranking US official to visit since the beginning of the war.

-June 13, 2013 - US President Barack Obama says that Syria has crossed a "red line" with its use of chemical weapons, including the nerve agent sarin gas, against rebels.
+June 13, 2013 - US President Barack Obama says that Syria has crossed a "red line" with its use of chemical weapons against rebels.
 His administration indicates that it will be stepping up its support of the rebels, who have been calling for the United States and others to provide arms needed to battle Assad's forces.

 July 6, 2013 - Ahmad Assi Jarba is elected the new leader of the Syrian National Coalition.